Human: Fall Flat

-Human: Fall Flat is a puzzle-platform game developed by Tomas Sakalauskas and published by Curve Digital.
+Human: Fall Flat is a 2016 puzzle-platform game developed by Lithuanian studio No Brakes Games and published by Curve Digital.
 It was initially released for Microsoft Windows, macOS, and Linux in July 2016, and received ports for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Google Stadia, and iOS and Android over the next several years.
+The game is scheduled to release on Nintendo Switch 2.

-The game received mixed reviews.
-Reviewers praised the replayability of the puzzles and comedic animations.
-The game has sold more than 30 million copies as of July 2021, making it one of the best selling video games of all-time.
+The game received mixed reviews from critics, though the replayability of the puzzles and comedic animations were praised.
+The game has sold more than 50 million copies as of December 2023, making it one of the best selling video games of all-time.
+A sequel, Human: Fall Flat 2, is in development.

 Gameplay

 Human: Fall Flat is a physics puzzle game where players play a customizable human, referred to in-game as Bob.
-Bob is stated to have no superhuman abilities; he is purely human.
 Players can make him grab objects and climb up ledges using both his arms and looking with his head.

 Although Bob's standard appearance is a featureless, minimalist all-white human with a baseball cap, players are able to customize him to their liking, painting his body in a different array of colors and dressing him in a variety of costumes.

 The game is open-ended.
 Each level is themed differently, each containing multiple solutions to their unique puzzles.
-Various remotes hidden in the game give players clues to learn the gameplay and ultimately solve the puzzles.
+Various remotes hidden in the game's early levels cause instructional videos to appear, helping players learn the gameplay and ultimately solve the puzzles.